 We have collaborated with many Australasian Placemaking organizations on building Placemaking capacity, movement building and applying Placemaking to high-profile projects.

 Our Australian work started with being brought over by Penny Coombes for projects in Sydney around 1990, and helping to set up her People for Places and Spaces to do similar work to what we had been doing the the United States.
 Gilbert Rouchcouste, with his pioneering placemaking organization Village Well, brought us around the continent a few times in the late 2000s, to jumpstart the regional movement, leading regional Placemaking Master Classes with us in Melbourne, Sydney, Sunshine Coast, Perth, Auckland, and Lake Taupo, NZ,

 We have also led trainings and workshops with David Engwitch and his Creative Communities, Kylie Legge and her Place Partners, and collaborated with Lisa Montgomery at Perth’s MRA, before she founded Place Match.
 To organize the movement in New Zealand, we helped set up Placemaking New Zealand.

-Most recently, PPS has been partnering closely with Ed Blakely’s Future Cities Collaborative (FCC) on Placemaking trainings and workshops for their network of Placemaking leaders in New South Wales, and keynoting many of their public events.
+In the Sydney region, PPS has partnered with Ed Blakely’s Future Cities Collaborative (FCC) on Placemaking trainings and workshops for their network of Placemaking leaders in New South Wales, and keynoting many of their public events.
 Site-specific workshops have ranged from rethinking the Cliff Walk and Bondi Beach, to inspiring a very “Lighter, Quicker, Cheaper” transformation of a park in Liverpool.
-With FCC we’ve conducted city-wide capacity building trainings from Wollongong up to Gosford and Blacktown to Woollahra.
-FCC has also had us run separate Placemaking master-classes for Arts NSW, Transport NSW, and Urban Growth NSW, as well as collaborate on their dynamic US Study tours.
+With FCC we conducted city-wide capacity building trainings from Wollongong up to Gosford and Blacktown to Woollahra.
+FCC has also had us run separate Placemaking master-classes for Arts NSW, Transport NSW, and Urban Growth NSW, do lots of regional media, and collaborate on their dynamic US Study tours.

 Placemaking Conferences and Keynotes